 Learn why Phase I Environmental Site Assessments almost always identify Recognized Environmental Conditions (RECs) at gas stations, service stations, and vehicle repair shops.

 Many times when potential customers contact us for more information about Phase I Environmental Site Assessments, a gas station invariably pops up in the discussion.
 Whether there's a vehicle repair shop across the road, a service station next door or the site used to contain a former gas station, getting a Phase I is vital to ensure you know if there's any contamination at the site in question.

 Folks know it's important, but tend to downplay the job before we ever begin by saying things like "the gas tanks were removed, so there shouldn't be anything to worry about, right?" or do I really need a Phase I ESA? or something along those lines.
 Like many other questions posed by those seeking a Phase I within proximity of a gas station, the answer is often no, that's not correct.
-In fact, there may be, and often are, numerous things we run into at these types of facilities that get identified as RECs in
+In fact, there may be, and often are, numerous things we run into at these types of facilities that get identified as RECs in the Phase I routinely.

 So let's dive into it and cover RECs at gas stations, service centers, and repair shops, and learn a little more about Phase I's in the process.